Skip to main content

 Pro Tip

-Buy a TDS meter ($10-15 on Amazon) to monitor your RO system performance over time.
+Buy an inexpensive TDS meter on Amazon to monitor your RO system performance over time.
 Fresh water from the RCC7AK should read 10-30 TDS depending on your source water.
 When TDS readings start creeping above 50, it is time to check your pre-filters and potentially replace the RO membrane.
 This simple tool turns guesswork into data and helps you replace filters only when actually needed rather than on an arbitrary schedule.

 Pros & Cons